wgalbraith/280/docs_student/center-variation.md

 ## Standard Deviation

-The standard deviation is a measure of how far a typical data value is from the mean.
+The standard deviation is a measure of how far the data values are typically from the mean.
 When we refer to the standard deviation from sample data, we will use the notation $s$.
 We will calculate this value using technology.
+The standard deviation is most useful when the mean is a good measure of the center.
+When the mean is not a good measure of center, we will rely on other measures of variation, e.g. the interquartile range.

 ## Interquartile Range